PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 In a similar manner, it is useful to distinguish between different styles of braiding.
 Remember that for group representations, braiding acts as swapping or permuting the vector spaces involved.
-By definition, applying this operation twice leads us back to the original situation.
-If that is the case, the braiding is said to be symmetric.
+If applying this operation twice leads us back to the original situation, the braiding is symmetric.
 For more general fusion categories, associated with the physics of anyonic particles, this is generally not the case and, as a result, permutations of tensor indices are not unambiguously defined.
 The correct description is in terms of the braid group.
 This will be discussed in more